AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_06_CONTEXT.md

 **Guidance**

-This assertion is satisfied to the extent that we have identified, triaged and applied fixes and/or mitigations to the faults identified in XYZ and the bugs and CVEs identified by upstream component projects.
+This assertion is satisfied to the extent that we have identified, triaged and applied fixes and/or mitigations to the faults identified in uProtocol and the bugs and CVEs identified by upstream component projects.

-We can increase confidence by assessing known faults, bugs and vulnerabilities, to establish their relevance and impact for XYZ.
+We can increase confidence by assessing known faults, bugs and vulnerabilities, to establish their relevance and impact for uProtocol.

-In principle this should involve not just the code in XYZ, but also its dependencies (all the way down), and the tools used to construct the release.
+In principle this should involve not just the code in uProtocol, but also its dependencies (all the way down), and the tools used to construct the release.
 However we need to weigh the cost/benefit of this work, taking into account